Freedom of the press in Ukraine: History

 Ukraine moved its class without noticeable borders to say the least at in the form of editing its place to do so from "noticeable problems" (89th place) in 2009 to "difficult situation" (127th place) in 2014 in the Press Freedom Index by Reporters Without Borders.

 The Freedom in the World report by Freedom House rated Ukraine "partly free" from 1992 until 2003, when it was rated "not free".
 After 2005, it was rated "partly free" again.
 According to Freedom House internet in Ukraine is "Free" and the press is "Partly Free".

-Ukraine's ranking in Reporters Without Borders' Press Freedom Index has long been around the 90th spot (89 in 2009, 87 in 2008), while it occupied the 112th spot in 2002 and even the 132nd spot in 2004.
-In 2010 it fell to the 131st place; according to Reporters Without Borders this was the result of "the slow and steady deterioration in press freedom since Viktor Yanukovych's election as president in February".
-In 2013 Ukraine occupied the 126th spot (dropping 10 places compared with 2012); (according to Reporters Without Borders) "the worst record for the media since the Orange Revolution in 2004".
+Ukraine's ranking in Reporters Without Borders' (RSF) Press Freedom Index had long been around the 90th spot (89 in 2009, 87 in 2008), falling to 112th in 2002 and even 132nd in 2004.
+In 2010 it fell to 131st; RSF attributed this decline to "the slow and steady deterioration in press freedom since Viktor Yanukovych's election".
+Though it risen to 126th by 2013, the RSF alleged Ukraine had "set the worst record for the media since the Orange Revolution in 2004".
 In the 2017 World Press Freedom Index Ukraine was placed 102nd.
+As of 2026, amidst the Russo-Ukrainian war, its position has dramatically improved to 55th.
+The RSF noted that the media landscape in Ukraine was dramatically reshaped by the full-scale invasion, lauding its efficacy in combating disinformation and conveying accurate information.
+RSF noted that fighting had made Ukraine exceedingly dangerous for journalists, who were "sometimes deliberately targeted by military fire and, more recently, by Russian drones despite displaying their “press” identification".

 During an opinion poll by Research & Branding Group in October 2009 49.2% of the respondents stated that Ukraine's level of freedom of speech was sufficient, and 19.6% said the opposite.
 Another 24.2% said that there was too much of freedom of speech in Ukraine.
 According to the data, 62% of respondents in western Ukraine considered the level of freedom of speech sufficient, and in the central and southeastern regions the figures were 44% and 47%, respectively.

 In a late 2010 poll also conducted by the Research & Branding Group 56% of all Ukrainians trusted the media and 38.5% didn't.